 How to Serve This Recipe

-- Serve this chickpea curry over white or brown rice for a complete meal.
+- Serve this chickpea curry recipe over white or brown rice for a complete meal.

-- You could also use rice noodles, soba, or another Asian noodle or you could use spaghetti too if that’s all you have on hand.
+- You could also use rice noodles, soba, or another Asian noodle or you could use spaghetti too if that’s all you have on hand for this simple Indian chickpea curry.

-- I like to eat my curries with a side of naan bread.
+- I like to eat my Indian chickpea curry with a side of naan bread.
 I either dip the bread into the curry or I put butter or mango chutney on the curry and eat them concurrently.

 - Kick up the spice a notch by adding in ½ to 1 teaspoon of crushed red pepper flakes or add your favorite hot sauce (I like Sriracha) at the same time you add the coconut milk and curry paste.

-- If the dish feels too heavy and you want to make the chickpea curry lighter, you can substitute light coconut milk or half light and half regular.
+- If the chickpea curry with spinach feels too heavy and you want to make the chickpea curry lighter, you can substitute light coconut milk or half light and half regular.
 This dish won’t be as thick and creamy but it’ll still be delicious!
 Add a little soy sauce to the mix if you go for all-light coconut milk to really make the curry shine.

-A great addition to any curry is mango chutney.
+- A great addition to any easy curry is mango chutney.
 Now, don’t worry, it’s not something you have to make from scratch (though you totally could).
 I buy mine at the grocery store in the Asian or international aisle typically.
-You can add it right into the chickpea curry or you can use it on the side as a dip for bread.
+You can add it right into this chickpea curry recipe or you can use it on the side as a dip for bread.

 - 2 15-ounce cans chickpeas - drained and rinsed